avvo/influxdb_setup/README.md

 Bug reports and pull requests are welcome on GitLab at https://github.com/avvo/influxdb_setup.

-## Changelog

-v0.4.0 - Upgrade influxdb gem to handle InfluxDB v0.9.x and greater and remove shard space setup support v0.3.1 - automatically skip influxdb setup on a rollback v0.3.0 - added the ability to skip influxdb setup by setting the capistrano variable skip_influx_setup

 ## License

 The gem is available as open source under the terms of the